yoyopmk/api-zeks/README.md

-# Node.js Authentication and CRUD API
+# ZEKS API JA PRONTO, SÓ PEGAR E FAZER O DEPLOY NO HEROKU
 Node.js Authentication and CRUD API with Email Verification, Image Upload and Password Reset Using JWT, Passport.js and Sendgrid.

 **This Branch** <br/>